electricherd/audiobookfinder/README.md

 * found emojis :grin:

 ### ToDo
+* fixing webui to show all updates and infos as libp2p network preparation
 * libp2p changes
     + uuid not needed any more: identification is done via a hash from public key, so called peer id
     + change from old [state_machine_future](https://docs.rs/state_machine_future/) to [smlang](https://crates.io/crates/smlang) state machine